appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - **Backup & Restore**: Comprehensive disaster recovery support for Druid clusters using Kubestash (Stash 2.0), and manifest backup support for SingleStore.

+- **Rotate Auth**: A new Ops Request named `Rotate-Auth` has been introduced.
+This feature enables users to rotate the credentials of the database enhancing overall security.
+It is initially added for `Druid`, `Kafka`, `MongoDB`, `Postgres`.

 - **New Version Support**: Added support for Druid version `30.0.1`.

 For detailed changelogs, please refer to the [CHANGELOG](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.11.18/README.md).
 You can now explore the detailed features and updates included in this release.